 Should you go into a bank to exchange money?

 Don’t waste time going into a bank to exchange money in Playa Del Carmen.
 Most banks do not exchange money.
 Some will only offer service for their customers, lines tend to be slow and long and this will eat up 30-40 minutes of your day.
 ATM’s and Casa de Cambios are for that purpose.
 So in short, NO!

 Do people use travelers checks in Mexico?

 Travelers checks, who uses those anymore?
 These can be cashed here but it is a dying form of money exchange.
 It is near impossible to exchange these.
 In our opinion it is not worth it.

 Should you exchange money before coming to Mexico?

 Don’t think about changing money before you get to Mexico.
 You will NEVER get the best rate.
-If we use the above example of exchanging $1000USD, you may get 15.0 pesos to the USD.
-Now you would have 15,00 pesos.
-Having 1000+ less pesos is starting to be a big amount of difference.
 You may feel better taking care of it at home but there are ATM’s at the airport in Cancun.
 Here you can get some pesos for your trip.
 Actually you can pay for transportation in USD at the airport if you need to and you can wait until you get to a bank in Cancun or Playa Del Carmen (We do however recommend booking your airport transfers before arriving to save money).